 If your sales heavily rely on advertising, for example through Google Adwords, then it would be recommended to develop a strategy to improve your SEO and how your website performs organically, reducing the need for advertising.
-It is unlikely all of your products will rank in the top results, however a few changes could reduce some of your spend.
+It is unlikely all of your products will rank in the top results, however, a few changes could reduce some of your spends.

 3. You’ll become much more familiar with your competitors

 We all have competitors in business but they’re much more noticeable in the world of digital.
 A simple search in Google will quickly reveal other businesses that have a similar offering to your own.

 It is important to stand out over your competitors and a digital marketing strategy will enable you to do this.

 Getting insight into your competitors is now far easier through third party online tools such as Hubspot and Majestic SEO, as well as benchmarking in Google Analytics and monitoring their social media engagement.

 All of this data should help your business determine why a competitor might be performing better online and the changes you can make to try and gain an advantage over them.